Nobody wants to get bitten by a dog.

 In short, judge hugs on an individual basis.

-When you know the dog and they know you, especially when they’re pleasantly tired, then a hug is a lovely thing.
+When you know the dog and they know you, especially when they’re pleasantly tired, then a hug can be a lovely thing.

 However, if you don’t know the dog or your pet is focused on food or wanting a walk rather than love, then think twice before trying to hug the dog or cuddle them.